This information describes the symptoms, diagnosis, and treatment of vocal cord paralysis.

 - Avoid screaming and whispering, which can irritate your vocal cords.

 Surgery to move your paralyzed vocal cord is another option.
 It may be helpful for patients who don't improve with other treatments.

-If you have surgery, your paralyzed vocal cord will be moved closer to your uninjured vocal cord while you are under anesthesia (medication that makes you sleep during surgery).
-Your surgeon will make an incision on your neck, on the side of your paralyzed vocal cord.
-He or she will then insert a piece of material to center your paralyzed vocal cord.
-This lets your uninjured vocal cord come into contact with your paralyzed one.
+If you have surgery, your paralyzed vocal cord will be moved closer to your moving vocal cord while you are under general anesthesia (medication that makes you sleepy).
+Your surgeon will make an incision (surgical cut) on your neck, on the side of your paralyzed vocal cord.
+He or she will then insert a piece of material to let your moving vocal cord come into contact with your paralyzed one.
 Together, they will make your voice work and protect your breathing passage when you swallow.